 Many modern jiujitsuka (practitioners of jiujitsu) have experience in other arts prior to or alongside their study of “the Flexible Art.”
 Some, as Stephan Kesting notes in the video above, came from a Jeet Kune Do/Inosanto Academy background*, which often means experience in Silat and Filipino arts, among others.
 Those arts either emphasize or contain armed elements, especially edged weapons, and though at times do include some grappling, these armed methods are usually considered in contradistinction to jiujitsu.

-Since martial background informs one’s understanding of armed environments, when the weapons based environment is a discrete, dueling-oriented discipline it can set up a relationship that places whatever weapons’ discipline as versus or distinct from the practice of jiujitsu…
+Since martial background informs one’s understanding of armed environments, when the weapons based environment is conceived and practiced primarily as a discrete, dueling-oriented discipline, it can foster a relationship that places weapons’ discipline as versus or distinct from the practice of jiujitsu…

 This has not historically been the case.

-By now most martial artists are certainly aware (or will admit…) that modern Brazilian jiujitsu came directly from Kodokan Judo, which in turn came from classical Japanese jujutsu, which Jigoro Kano, the founder of Kodokan Judo, described thusly in 1887:
+By now most jiujitsuka are certainly aware (or will by now grudgingly admit…) that modern Brazilian jiujitsu came directly from Kodokan Judo, which in turn came from classical Japanese jujutsu, which Jigoro Kano, the founder of Kodokan Judo, described thusly in 1887:

 “In feudal times in Japan, there were various military arts and exercises which the samurai classes were trained and fitted for their special form of warfare.
 Amongst these was the art of jujutsu, from which the present judo has sprung up.
 The word jujutsu may be translated freely as “the art of gaining victory by yielding or pliancy.”
 Originally, the name seems to have been applied to what may best be described as the art of fighting without weapons, although in some cases short weapons were used against opponents fighting with long weapons.
 Although it seems to resemble wrestling, yet it differs materially from wrestling as practiced in England, its main principle being not to match strength with strength, but to gain victory by yielding to strength.” (**)

-Modern jiujitsuka may not be aware of these earlier combative practices whence judo’s (and thus jiujitsu’s) technical ancestry derived.
+Modern jiujitsuka, however, may not be aware of these earlier combative practices whence their art’s technical ancestry derived.
 Meik Skoss, practitioner and researcher of classical Japanese martial traditions, offered this in an essay on Jujutsu and Taijutsu at Koryu.Com:

 “Some define jujutsu and similar arts rather narrowly as “unarmed” close combat systems used to defeat or control an enemy who is similarly unarmed…